makostadima/r-novice-intermediate-cambridge-june2015/07-plyr.md

 ~~~

-You can use these functions in place of `for` loops (and its usually faster to
+You can define your own functions within the `xxply` function by adding the
-do so): just write the body of the for loop in the anonymous function:
+the body of the function in the anonymous function:

 ~~~{.r}